Cessna 177 Cardinal: Cessna 177B

 1970 saw the introduction of the 177B, which had a new wing airfoil, a constant-speed propeller, and other minor improvements.
 When empty, the 177B weighed 145 lb (66 kg) more than the earlier 177, with its maximum takeoff weight increased from 2,350 lb (1,067 kg) to 2,500 lb (1,135 kg).

 In 1978, Cessna built a deluxe version of the 177B, the Cardinal Classic, with leather upholstery, a table for the rear passengers, and a 28-Volt electrical system.

 Cessna 177RG

-The final aircraft in the 177 line was the retractable-gear 177RG Cardinal RG, which Cessna began producing in 1970.
+The final aircraft in the 177 line was the retractable-gear 177RG Cardinal RG (originally Model 1008), which Cessna began producing in 1970.
 Both the nose-wheel and main wheels retract rearwards, with the nose-wheel enclosed by doors when retracted.

 To offset the 145 lb increase in empty weight, much of which was from the electrically powered hydraulic gear mechanism, the 177RG had a 200 hp Lycoming IO-360 engine.
 This also allowed increase of the maximum weight by 300 lbs.

 The additional power and cleaner lines of the 177RG resulted in a cruise speed of 148 kn, 22 kn faster than the 177B.
 1,543 177RGs were delivered between the US and Reims, Cessna's licensed partner in France.
-Those built in France by Reims were referred to as the Reims F177RG.
+The Cardinal RG II was introduced in 1975 with a preferred options package.
+Those built in France by Reims were referred to as the Reims F177RG (originally Model F1008).

+Cessna 1023

+In 1971, Cessna experimented with a "Quiet Cardinal" similar to the Beechcraft QU-22 Pave Eagle.
+Designated Model 1023, a single 177B was modified with a 185 hp Wankel engine with a large three bladed 100 inch diameter propeller with a belt driven gear reduction unit and a fuselage-length exhaust canted upward.